 Why You Should Be Deadheading Your Flowers

-Deadheading is an important task to keep up with in the garden throughout the growing season.
+Deadheading is an important task to keep up within the garden throughout the growing season.
 Most flowers lose their attraction as they fade, spoiling the overall appearance of a garden or individual plants.
-As flowers shed their petals and begin to form seed heads, energy is focused into the development of the seeds, rather than the flowers.
+As flowers shed their petals and begin to form seed heads, energy is focused on the development of the seeds, rather than the flowers.
 Regular deadheading, however, channels the energy into the flowers, resulting in healthier plants and continual blooms.
 Snapping or cutting dead flower heads can enhance the flowering performance of many perennials.

 If you’re like most gardeners, deadheading may feel like a tedious, never-ending garden chore, but the new blooms spawned from this task can make the extra effort well worth it.